murilobnt/foxer/README.md

 **A lightweight easy to learn, use and extend open-source framework for 2D games over the C++ programming language**.
 That's the main goal of the Foxer Framework.
-It hopes to provide pratical (yet simple) usage of Object-Oriented Programming for a game that can be built with any text editor.
+It hopes to provide practical (yet simple) usage of Object-Oriented Programming for a game that can be built with any text editor.

 **Code simplicity and readability** are two of its objects, being able to